ale753/shor-algorithm/README.md

 This is a possible solution of the exercise proposed for the IBM Quantum Challenge 2021.

-This guide will soon be available on Medium after a complete review and errors correction.
+I plan to make this guide available on Medium after a complete review and errors correction.

 ## The algorithm explained